FKrup/dbus-renogy/README.md

+> :construction: **CAUTION:** This project is currently under development and is not yet functional.
+Please check again later.

 # dbus-renogy

 This application enables communication with Renogy Rover Boost MPPT solar charge controllers.
 The data is made available on D-Bus, the internal data bus used in Venus OS, allowing for integration with the Venus OS GUI.